savonet/book/technology.md

 encoded in mono, and so on.
 Most compression formats are _destructive_: they remove some information in the original signal in order for it to be smaller.
 The most well-known are mp3, opus and aac: the one you want to use is a matter of taste and support on the user-end.
-The mp3 format is the most widespread, the opus format has the advantage of being open-source and patent-free, has a good quality/bandwidth radio and is reasonably supported by modern browsers but hardware support is almost nonexistent, the aac format is proprietary so that good free encoders are more difficult to find (because they
+The mp3\index{MP3} format is the most widespread, the Opus\index{Opus} format has the advantage of being open-source and patent-free, has a good quality/bandwidth radio and is reasonably supported by modern browsers but hardware support is almost nonexistent, the aac format is proprietary so that good free encoders are more difficult to find (because they